alpha-convert/delta/README.md

      | y::ys => snoc(y;ys)
 ```

-The function `snoc` is rejected by Delta with the error message "Variable `y` used before `x`, but expected the other order".
+The function `snoc` is rejected by delta with the error message "Variable `y` used before `x`, but expected the other order".
 (Actually, the error message doesn't say this, it says something much less readable and even less understandable.
 This is still a prototype, the error messages are terrible.)
-This is because the order of arguments to a Delta function matters.
+This is because the order of arguments to a delta function matters.
 The order of arguments describes the order of *arrival*: `snoc`
 is a function that expects first a single `Int`, bound to `x`, and then some more `Int`s, which get bound to `xs`.
 When we pattern match
 on `xs` and get a head `y` and tails `ys`, these also have an order.
 The second branch of the case expects to first get `x`, and then `y`,
 and then `ys`.
 The error arises when we *use* `y` first, out of order.